Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 11. Lifetime reserve days

 After spending 90 days in a hospital within a single benefit period, you have 60 lifetime reserve days to use.
-These days cost you $816 each in 2024 and extend coverage for your hospital stay for days 91 onward.
-After you use up those 60 days – the only ones you will ever get – Medicare stops paying for extended days altogether.4
+These days cost you $868 each in 2026 and extend coverage for your hospital stay for days 91 onward.1 After you use up those 60 days – the only ones you will ever get – Medicare stops paying for extended days altogether.

 12. Skilled nursing facility three-day rule

 When you leave a hospital, you may be too sick to go home.
-Unfortunately, Medicare will only cover a short-term stay in a skilled nursing facility (SNF) if you were in the hospital for three days as an inpatient, not counting the day you were transferred to the SNF.
-If your hospital stay does not meet those requirements, you could be left to pay for your SNF stay on your own.10
+Medicare will only cover a short-term stay in a skilled nursing facility (SNF) for rehabilitation if you were in the hospital for three days as an inpatient, not counting the day you were transferred to the SNF.
+If your hospital stay does not meet those requirements, you could be left to pay for your SNF stay on your own.
+15

 Medicare Advantage plans can opt out of this rule and could potentially provide SNF coverage after a shorter inpatient stay.
 Additionally, certain Accountable Care Organizations (ACOs) can apply for a waiver of the three-night rule.